-Applicant means the company or individual, applying to the CEC to have products included on the CEC list of compliant inverters and power conversion equipment (PCEs).
+Applicant means the company or individual applying to the CEC to have products included on the CEC list of compliant inverters or PCE.
 The applicant may be a manufacturer, subsidiary, importer/distributor or agent of any of these.

 CEC means the Clean Energy Council.
 All references to the CEC Product Manager in this document include that Manager's designated representatives.